List of UK Albums Chart number ones of the 2020s

 The UK Albums Chart is a weekly record chart based on album sales from Friday to Thursday in the United Kingdom.
 The Official Charts Company (OCC) defines an "album" as being a type of music release that feature more than four tracks and last longer than 25 minutes; sales of albums in the UK are recorded on behalf of the British music industry by the OCC and compiled weekly as the UK Albums Chart.

 The chart is based on both physical and digital album sales, as well as audio streaming, and each week's new number one is first announced every Friday on The Official Chart on BBC Radio 1, which is currently hosted by Jack Saunders.
 The album chart is published in Music Week magazine (Top 75), and on the OCC website (Top 100).
 Lewis Capaldi was the first artist to top the albums chart in the 2020s with Divinely Uninspired to a Hellish Extent.
 In July 2020, On Sunset by Paul Weller became the 1200th album to ever top the UK Albums Chart.
-In December 2022, This Is What I Mean by Stormzy became the 1300th album to ever top the UK Albums Chart.
-In June 2025, More by Pulp became the 1400th album to ever top the UK Albums Chart.
+In November 2022, Sonder by Dermot Kennedy became the 1300th album to ever top the UK Albums Chart.
+In May 2025, I'm the Problem by Morgan Wallen became the 1400th album to ever top the UK Albums Chart.

 Taylor Swift broke the record for the most UK number-one albums by a female artist, surpassing Madonna.
 Swift also has the longest-running album of the decade so far with The Tortured Poets Department.

 The following albums have all been number one in the United Kingdom during the 2020s.

 Kylie Minogue became the first female artist to earn a number-one album in five consecutive decades (1980s to 2020s) with Disco.

 Adele scored the best-selling album of 2021 with 30.

-Robbie Williams became the solo artist with the most UK number-one albums with XXV in September 2022.
+Robbie Williams surpassed the Beatles to become the artist with the most UK number-one albums with Britpop in January 2026.